 Preparing the Soil

 Beans prefer a slightly acidic soil between pH 6.5–5.5 (learn how to use a soil pH test kit).
 They need full sun and a well-drained, friable soil.
 At least two weeks before planting, loosen the soil to 15–20cm deep, breaking up any large clods.
 Add Searles Premium Organic Compost to a depth of about 10cm.
-Beans are not heavy feeders; in fact, they will fix their own fertiliser (nitrogen) in the soil.
+Beans are not heavy feeders; they will fix their own fertiliser (nitrogen) in the soil.
 If the soil is too fertile they will likely produce too many leaves at the expense of beans.
-If beans are growing too slowly, a fortnightly dose of Seamax Organic Fish & Kelp Fertiliser should tune up the soil around the plants.
+If beans are growing too slowly, a fortnightly dose of Seamax Organic Fertiliser Liquid should tune up the soil around the plants.

 Beans are available either as ‘climbers’ or ‘bush beans’.
 Climbing beans grow vertically and can produce large volumes of beans in relatively little garden space.
 They can be ideal for sunny courtyards and smaller gardens.

 Beans can be easily grown from either seed or seedlings and handle transplanting well.
 Make sure the last frost has passed in cool or mountain areas before planting.
 Space plants as recommended on the seed packet or punnet — avoid planting them too closely as overcrowding can encourage fungal diseases.

 Do not repeatedly plant beans in the same garden bed — practice crop rotation as this will maintain soil fertility and avoid soil-borne diseases.
 Beans should be planted after ‘flowering’ crops like broccoli and cauliflower and should be followed by ‘leafy’ vegetables like lettuce, cabbage and silverbeet.